apache/incubator-kie-docs/README.md

     Committing and pushing to your fork:
     ```
-    $ cd ~/kie-docs #Recommended to move back "up" in the directory to ensure all modified files are staged and committed.
+    $ cd ~/incubator-kie-docs #Recommended to move back "up" in the directory to ensure all modified files are staged and committed.
     $ git add --all
-    $ git commit -m "KOGITO-1234: Update section on DMN data types."
+    $ git commit -m "kie-issues-444: Update section on DMN data types."
-    $ git push -u origin KOGITO-1234 #For first-time push, subsequently just `git push`
+    $ git push -u origin kie-issues-444 #For first-time push, subsequently just `git push`
     ```

-6. In your `kie-docs` fork in GitHub, create a pull request to merge your work branch with the  `main-kogito` branch in the upstream `kie-docs` repository.
+6. In your `incubator-kie-docs` fork in GitHub, create a pull request to merge your work branch with the  `main` branch in the upstream `incubator-kie-docs` repository.

     In your pull request, include the following components:
     * **Description**: Summarize your changes and include any links to JIRA tasks or document previews, if available